handmade success

 On a $400 order from an existing account:

-- Via Faire Direct: you’d net $390 (after $10 only)
+- Via Faire Direct: you’d net about $390 (0% commission, just payment processing)

 That’s a meaningful difference for accounts you already have.
 If you’re moving several existing wholesale accounts onto Faire, Faire Direct saves you hundreds in commission fees that you’d otherwise pay on the same orders.